marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/README.md

    export default orchestrator
    ```

-10. Build the project by making use of the predefined script in the `package.json` file via `npm run build` in a shell of your choice.
+10. Install the new dependency via `npm install luxon` and then build the project by making use of the predefined script in the `package.json` file via `npm run build` in a shell of your choice.
 11. If not already running, start the Azure Storage Emulator _Azurite_.
 12. Start the Azure Functions via `npm run start`.
 13. Make the call to trigger the human interaction i.e. the waiting for the external event: